kfrewen/cloud_opt/README.md

 ```bash
 ansible-playbook -i inventory aws_provisioning.yml
 ```
+You may be required to enter the password for the ssh key you created at one point

 You may need to verify the version of python ansible is using is correct, this can be modified in the ./ansible/inventory/hosts file